 This is a great advantage.
 Porto is extremely hilly and there is only so much you can walk around with kids.
 Hiring a scooter for a day is also a good way to get around and saves the legwork!

 The cable car is very easy to be spotted.
-When you cross the upper deck of the Luis I bridge from Porto to Vila Nova de Gaia the cable car entrance will right in front of you.
+When you cross the upper deck of the Luis I bridge from Porto to Vila Nova de Gaia the cable car entrance is right in front of you.

 The ride will take you to the Douro river banks on the opposite side of Porto.
-There is a variety of wine cellars there, where Port Wine completes its ageing process.
+There is a variety of wine cellars there, where Port Wine completes its aging process.
 But the promenade is also worth the walk and sightseeing if you have no plans to do Porto wine tasting with kids.

 Climb the Clérigos Tower